 A STRONG AND DIVERSIFIED ECONOMY

-Qatar has the highest GDP per capita of the world.
+Qatar has the highest GDP per capita in the world.
 It is a typical rentier state whose prosperity is due to its natural resources.
 It is the first exporter in the world of liquefied natural gas, it has the third biggest reserves of natural gas, and the fourteenth greatest reserves of oil.
 Qatar delivers gas to great powers such as China, UK, Japan, and India, which are guarantors of its security.
 The al-Thani have been wise enough to secure long-term contracts for their exports, which are not subject to the global fluctuations of crude and gas prices, an additional factor to explain Qatar’s economic success.
 As other countries in the GCC, Qatar has tried to diversify its economy and lessen its dependence on natural resources.
 It has ended state-monopoly and has opened itself to foreign investments, trying to develop a service-based economy.

 At the same time, the al-Thani have invested in western banks (Santander, Credit Suisse), supermarkets (Sainsbury’s), and film studios (Miramax), as well as football teams (Paris St. Germain).
 They have created an efficient network of investments and mutual interests with various countries and companies in the world which, again, is aimed at securing Qatar’s stability in the long-term.
 The international multimedia network Al Jazeera is another of Qatar’s main assets, not only economically but also symbolically.